 To grow sugarcanes one must reside in a tropical climate such as Hawaii, Florida, and Louisiana.
 Sugarcane is grown in limited quantities in Texas and a few other Gulf Coast states as well.

 As sugarcanes are all hybrids, sugarcane planting is done using stalks garnered from a favorable species mother plant.
 These in turn sprout, creating clones which are genetically identical to the mother plant.
-Because the sugarcane plants are multi-species, using seeds for propagation would result in plants that differ from the mother plant; hence, vegetative propagation is utilized.
+Since the sugarcane plants are multi-species, using seeds for propagation would result in plants that differ from the mother plant, hence, vegetative propagation is utilized.

 Although interest in developing machinery to reduce labor costs has taken hold, generally speaking, hand planting takes place from late August to January.